 Many banks in Germany let you open an account without a proof of registration document.
 These include N26⁴ and some other mobile banks, which let you sign up without a German address⁵ (although this may change now that the UK has left the EU).

 Other banks such as Comdirect, ING and Deutsche Bank⁶ (through its student account) also offer accounts for non-residents without the need for an Anmeldung.

-If you don’t have a proof of registration yet and you need a bank account urgently, check out the Borderless account by Wise.
+If you don’t have a proof of registration yet and you need an account urgently, check out the Wise multi-currency account.

 Open a free multi-currency account and you can start sending and receiving money internationally.
 You’ll only pay tiny fees and always get the real exchange rate on every transaction.

 Better still, there’s absolutely no need for a proof of registration document.
 This means you get to skip all the bureaucracy, form-filling and waiting around, as with a simple ID verification your Wise account can be open and ready to use.

 The process for opening a bank account if you’re studying in Germany is much the same as for travellers and expats.

 Ideally, you should look for banks which offer dedicated student accounts⁷ – for example, Deutsche Bank’s Young Account or HypoVereinsbank’s starter account for students, apprentices and young people.
 These will often offer fee-free banking, along with other student-friendly perks and features.

 To apply for one of these student accounts, you’ll need valid ID and proof of your student status.